 After the DHCP Lease time is passed it will mark the IP Address as available again, so another client can use it.

 Tips on settings up your DHCP Server

-Configuring the DHCP Server for your home network is hard, it are just a few settings that you can change in your routers.
-But here are some tips:
+Configuring the DHCP settings for your home network isn’t difficult.
+There are only a few settings that you can change in your router, but here are some tips to optimize your network: